rothgar/static-mastodon/README.md

 # static-mastodon
-Mastodon server with static files
+Mastodon instance with static files

+These files represent the mastodon user `@justin@mastodon.jgarr.net`

+Read the full description for why they're needed and how they work at justingarrison.com